-As of the date of this Base Prospectus, the Issuer has a S&P issuer credit rating of BBB+ (stable).
-The Issuer's SCBs from Capital Centre A have an S&P programme rating of A (stable).
-The Issuer's SMBs from the Institute in General have an S&P programme rating of A (stable).
-The rating of any Senior Secured Bonds issued by the Institute in General is expected to reflect the Issuer's issuer credit rating.
+As of the date of this Base Prospectus, the Issuer has a S&P issuer credit rating of BBB+ (stable outlook).
+The Issuer's SCBs from Capital Centre A have an S&P programme rating of AA- (stable outlook).
+The Issuer's SMBs from the Institute in General have an S&P programme rating of AA- (stable outlook).
+The rating of any Senior Secured Bonds issued from the Institute in General or Capital Centre A is expected to reflect the Issuer's issuer credit rating.